Unipotent Representations and Quantum Induction: and : An algorithm

 In this section, we will seek a direct way of obtaining $\mc I_{\pm}(\bold d)$ from the Young diagram $\bold d$.
 We assume $\bold d^t$ is very odd or very even.
 The Young diagram $\bold d$ does not have to be pre-rigid or in $\mc U$.
 The algorithm can be described as follows. \begin{enumerate} \item First, cover the Young diagram $\bold d$ by horizontal and vertical dominoes

 as follows.
 We cover each column of the Young diagram $\bold d$ by consecutive vertical dominoes, starting from the bottom row.
 If $\bold d^t$ is very even, vertical dominoes covers $\bold d$ completely.
 If $\bold d^t$ is very odd, we have the first row left uncovered.
 We cover the first row of the Young diagram $\bold d$ by consecutive horizontal dominoes, starting from the {\it right}.
 We may have the leftmost block uncovered.
 In that case, cover it with a horizontal domino anyway.
 We call this domino an open domino. \item For each vertical domino $DO$, we can enumerate the number of dominoes above it.
 A horizontal domino will be counted as $\frac{1}{2}$ domino and a vertical domino will be counted as a full domino.
 Thus we obtain a number $n(DO)$. \item If $\bold d^t$ is odd, fill the open domino with no number and fill the other horizontal dominoes with $\frac{1}{2}$.
 For $\mc I_{+}(\bold d)$, if a vertical domino $DO$ is in the $k$-th column, we fill in $DO$ with the number $n(DO)+\frac{1+(-1)^k}{2}$.
 For $\mc I_{-}(\bold d)$, if a domino $DO$ is in the $k$-th column, we fill in $DO$ with the number $n(DO)+\frac{1-(-1)^k}{2}$.
-Extracting the numbers in all the dominoes, we obtain $\mc I(\bold d)$. \end{enumerate} \begin{no}~ Let $\lambda=(\lambda_1, \lambda_2,\ldots, \lambda_n) \in \mb R^n$.
-We define $\overline{\lambda}$ to be the reordering of $\lambda$ such that
+Extracting the numbers in all the dominoes, we obtain $\mc I(\bold d)$. \end{enumerate} Let us consider the example.
+Let $\mc O_{\mathbf D}$ be a real nilpotent coadjoint orbit of $Sp_{36}(\mathbb R)$, with $\bold D=$

+We will cover the first column with 5 vertical dominos, 2nd column with 4 vertical dominos, 3rd column with 3 vertical dominos, 4th column with 2 vertical dominos and 5th column with 1 vertical dominos.
+Then there is still the first row left out.
+We cover the first row with 3 horizontal dominos.
+Since $\mathbf d^t$ is odd, we fill in the horizontal dominos with $\{\frac{1}{2}, \frac{1}{2}, \frac{1}{2} \}$.
+Then for the vertical dominos, we fill the first column with